Fully Geometric Multi-Hop Reasoning on Knowledge Graphs with Transitive Relations: Abstract

 \section{Abstract}

-Geometric embedding methods have shown to be useful for multi-hop reasoning on knowledge graphs by mapping entities and logical operations to geometric regions and geometric transformations, respectively.
-Geometric embeddings provide direct interpretability framework for queries.
-However, current methods have only leveraged the geometric construction of entities, failing to map logical operations to geometric transformations and, instead, using neural components to learn these operations.
-We introduce \method{}, a geometric embedding method for multi-hop reasoning, which does not require learning the logical operations and enables full geometric interpretability.
-Additionally, unlike previous methods, we introduce a transitive loss function and show that it can preserve the logical rule $\forall a,b,c: r(a,b)\land r(b,c) \to r(a,c)$.
-Our experiments show that \method{} outperforms current state-of-the-art methods on standard benchmark datasets.
+Multi-hop logical reasoning on knowledge graphs requires faithfully mapping the logical semantics to latent space.
+Current geometric embedding methods show to be useful on this task by mapping entities to geometric regions and logical operations to latent transformations.
+While a geometric embedding can provide a direct interpretability framework for query answering, current methods have only leveraged the geometric construction of entities, failing to map logical operations to pure geometric transformations and, instead, using neural components to learn these operations.
+On the other hand, purely neural-based methods outperform geometric methods, but they lack interpretability in the latent space.
+We introduce \method{}, a geometric embedding method for multi-hop reasoning, that maps every logical operation to a purely geometric operation in the latent space.
+Additionally, we introduce a transitive loss function and show that, unlike existing methods, it can preserve the logical rule $\forall a,b,c: r(a,b) \land r(b,c) \to r(a,c)$.
+Our experiments show that \method{} outperforms current state-of-the-art geometric methods and remains competitive with existing neural-based methods on standard benchmark datasets.